Bare bottom (no substrate)

 How it affects the tank

-- Maximum visibility of detritus: anything that drops to the bottom is obvious and easy to siphon, making this the choice for breeders, shrimp colonies, and species that benefit from extreme cleanliness (discus, fry-raising tanks)
+- Maximum visibility of detritus: anything that drops to the glass is obvious and easy to siphon, which makes it the choice for breeders, shrimp colonies and species that benefit from extreme cleanliness (discus, fry-raising tanks)

 - Forces plant choice toward epiphytes (anubias, java fern, mosses) mounted on hardscape, or floating plants

-- No anaerobic zones to worry about; no substrate to vacuum during water changes
+- No anaerobic substrate zones to manage and nothing to vacuum during water changes

 Care notes